 Maintaining an understanding organization and prioritizing inclusion

-In efforts to promote diversity and inclusivity in the workplace, below are a few strategies to help start off the process of consistently seeking to be more understanding and inclusive
+In efforts to promoting diversity in the workplace, below are a few strategies to help start off the process of consistently seeking to be more understanding and inclusive culture

 Take an honest internal look